CWestBlue/2d-gaming/README.md

         this.gaemArea.clear();
         this.gameArea.frame += 1;
         this.movingObject.update(true); // Add this line to update the objects movement this.player.update(true); // reDraws the player.
-It can also take  a true or false if you want barriers and a groundObject if you have one.
+It can also take  a true or false if you want barriers.

     }